You want to get the most out of your people… so how do you really inspire them?

-The authors, Eric Garton and Michael C. Mankins, explained that there are four levels of employee engagement, Dissatisfied, Satisfied, Engaged, and Inspired, and they pointed to recent productivity research related to each level.
+Wonderfully stated in a Harvard Business Review article, authors Eric Garton and Michael C. Mankins explained there are four levels of employee engagement: Dissatisfied, Satisfied, Engaged, and Inspired, and they pointed to recent productivity research related to each level.

 - Dissatisfied employees produce 29% less than Satisfied employees